 inline, and their logic will then be embedded into the calling code for performance optimization.

-In Oxygene, methods can use a new "multi-part method name" syntax that embraces Cocoa naming conventions (but is available on all platforms, and for all four languages) and makes for more readable and expressive method calls.
+In Oxygene, methods can use a new "multi-part method name" syntax that embraces Cocoa naming conventions (but is available on all platforms, and for all languages) and makes for more readable and expressive method calls.
 You can read more in the respective section in the Methods topic.